Publish your book with us

 Thank you for considering Elsevier as your publishing partner.

-Marketing & Sales Overview
+Marketing & distribution overview

 At Elsevier, we know how much time and effort goes into the research and development of your work, and we consider it a privilege to help you showcase your completed book to the world.
 We focus on three key areas when bringing your book to market:

-1. Discovery through Global Marketing Maximizing the discovery and awareness of your content through digital optimization, marketing automation, communication strategies, thought leadership opportunities, and sales enablement.
+1. Discovery through Global Marketing Maximizing the discovery and awareness of your content through digital optimization, marketing automation, communication strategies, thought leadership opportunities and sales enablement.

-2. Distribution through Global Sales Implementing a fully global sales and distribution strategy through our ecommerce channels, digital content platforms, and established reseller partnerships.
+2. Distribution through Global Sales Implementing a fully global sales and distribution strategy through our ecommerce channels, digital content platforms and established reseller partnerships.

 3. Promotion through partnership Providing authors with social networking and promotion best practices as well as thought leadership opportunities to help them be an integral part of getting the word out about their new book.